functionland/Web-Identity-Providers/README.md

 ## Project Description

 Web Identity Providers is a proxy page to allow mobile applications connect with identity providers, such as Internet Identity by DFinity, which use postMessage to send authentication result back to requestor.
+You can read about [Internet Identity here](https://sdk.dfinity.org/docs/ic-identity-guide/what-is-ic-identity.html).

 ## Why?